upaq/covid19-models/README.md

 # Data and models for COVID-19

-Data processing an models for COVID-19
+Data processing and models for COVID-19

 ## Usage example: